ansible/azure-aap-deployment-driver/README.md

 2. In the file `modules/containerInstance.bicep` modify parameter `image:` to point to your container.
 3. Run the `create.sh` script to create managed app definition and deploy it.

-Finally, run deployment engine locally:
+Finally, run the deployment engine locally:

 1. Generate templates in the `app-azurerm` repo.
 After running `./create.sh ...` they will be in `build` and `dist` folders
 2. Copy the `templates` folder into folder `installerstore` in the root of this project